16jalayt/Sapphire-Extract/README.md

 //Right click on the project in the solution explorer and go to add->project dependencies
 //Check contract and common
 Right click and rename the cs file

+Important: if any nuget packages are used by plugins, you have to add the following to the csproj PropertyGroup: <CopyLocalLockFileAssemblies>true</CopyLocalLockFileAssemblies>